AgentTorch/AgentTorch/readme.md

 The following section depicts the usage of existing models and population data to run simulations on your machine.
 It also acts as a showcase of the Agent Torch API.
-See the getting started tutorial at [RANDOM WALK](https://agenttorch.github.io/AgentTorch/tutorials/config_api/)
+See the getting started tutorial at [building a random walk model](https://agenttorch.github.io/AgentTorch/tutorials/config_api/)

 ### Executing a Simulation